SteveKola/grimoirelab-microtasks/README.md

 # grimoirelab-microtasks
-Repository for storing and documenting Grimoirelab's tasks for GSOC 2021, under CHAOSS
+Repository for storing and documenting Grimoirelab's microtasks for GSOC 2021, under CHAOSS

 ## Micro-tasks

-### ✔️: microtask-0
+### ✔️: microtask-0 & microtask-1

 > Download PyCharm and get familiar with it.

-The proof is right here. 🙂

-### ✔️: microtask-1

 > Set up a dev environment to work on GrimoireLab.

 You can find the detailed steps here.